awsdocs/aws-freertos-docs/doc_source/userguide/iot-using-cloudtrail-afr.md

 # Log AWS IoT OTA API Calls with AWS CloudTrail<a name="iot-using-cloudtrail-afr"></a>

-Amazon FreeRTOS is integrated with CloudTrail, a service that captures AWS IoT OTA API calls and delivers the log files to an Amazon S3 bucket that you specify\.
+FreeRTOS is integrated with CloudTrail, a service that captures AWS IoT OTA API calls and delivers the log files to an Amazon S3 bucket that you specify\.
 CloudTrail captures API calls from your code to the AWS IoT OTA APIs\.
 Using the information collected by CloudTrail, you can determine the request that was made to AWS IoT OTA, the source IP address from which the request was made, who made the request, when it was made, and so on\.

 For more information about CloudTrail, including how to configure and enable it, see the [https://docs.aws.amazon.com/awscloudtrail/latest/userguide/](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

-## Amazon FreeRTOS Information in CloudTrail<a name="aws-iot-info-in-cloudtrail-afr"></a>
+## FreeRTOS Information in CloudTrail<a name="aws-iot-info-in-cloudtrail-afr"></a>

 When CloudTrail logging is enabled in your AWS account, API calls made to AWS IoT OTA actions are tracked in CloudTrail log files where they are written with other AWS service records\.
 CloudTrail determines when to create and write to a new file based on a time period and file size\.